larryknaebelobsidian/kingdom/Proposition 174. This Kingdom of the Messiah is preceded by signs..md

 ## Signs between First (hidden) and Second (public) stage of the Second Advent

+Observation 4

+1. Translation of the living saints and resurrection (secret) [[Proposition 130.
+The Kingdom is preceded by a translation of the living saints.|Prop 130]]
+2. Denial of Christ's Advent ("where is the promise of His coming")
+3. Specific preaching over the whole earth.
+Fear God and give Him glory, and worship Him (Rev. 14) - for the unsaved and the saved that are left
+4.
 ## Main, Leading Signs that precede the Coming Kingdom and those that pertain to the first stage